torrejonv/teranode/docs/architecture/stateManagement.md

 * **WaitForFSMtoTransitionToGivenState** - Waits for the FSM to transition to a specific state.
 * **SendFSMEvent** - Sends an event to the FSM to trigger a state transition.

+* **LegacySync** - Transitions the FSM to the LegacySyncing state (delegates on the SendFSMEvent method).
 * **Run** - Transitions the FSM to the Running state (delegates on the SendFSMEvent method).
 * **CatchUpBlocks** - Transitions the FSM to the CatchingBlocks state (delegates on the SendFSMEvent method).
-* **CatchUpTransactions** - Transitions the FSM to the CatchingTxs state (delegates on the SendFSMEvent
-* **Restore** - Transitions the FSM to the Restoring state (delegates on the SendFSMEvent method
-* **LegacySync** - Transitions the FSM to the LegacySyncing state (delegates on the SendFSMEvent
-* **Unavailable** - Transitions the FSM to the ResourceUnavailable state (delegates on the SendFSMEvent method

 ### 3.2.
 State Machine States

 #### 3.2.1.
-FSM - Stopped State
+FSM - Idle State

-The Blockchain service always starts in a `Stopped` state.
-The Stopped state is the initial state of the FSM and represents the node being offline or not actively participating in the network.
+The Blockchain service always starts in an `Idle` state.
+In this state:

+- No operations are permitted
+- All services are inactive
+- The node is not participating in the network in any way
+- Must be manually triggered to transition to another state

+Allowed Operations in Idle State:
+- ❌ Process external transactions
+- ❌ Legacy relay transactions
+- ❌ Queue subtrees
+- ❌ Process subtrees
+- ❌ Queue blocks
+- ❌ Process blocks
+- ❌ Relay blocks
+- ❌ Speedy process blocks
+- ❌ Create subtrees (or propagate them)
+- ❌ Create blocks (mine candidates)

-Upon node initialisation, all services will wait for the FSM to transition to the `Running` state (either directly or after going through a `Legacy Sync` or `Restore`) before starting their operations.
-As such, the node should see no activity until the FSM transitions to the Running state.
+All services will wait for the FSM to transition to the `Running` state (either directly or after going through a `Legacy Sync` step) before starting their operations.
+As such, the node should see no activity until the FSM transitions to the `Running` state.

-#### 3.2.3.
-FSM - Restoring State

-When a node is starting up, and only if the `fsm_state_restore` setting is enabled, the blockchain will automatically transition into the `Restoring` state.
-The `Restoring` state represents the node awaiting a restoration process to be completed (such as a set of node initialization processes), before it can transition to a `Running` mode

-While at the `Resstoring` state, all services will be idle and waiting on an Admin (manual) transition to the `Running` state.

-Similarly to the Stopped status, all services will wait for the FSM to transition to the Running state before starting their operations.
+The node can also return back to the `Idle` state from any other state, however this can only be triggered by a manual / external request.

-#### 3.2.3.
+#### 3.2.2.
 FSM - Legacy Syncing State

 When a node is starting up, it may need to perform a legacy sync.
-This is a block download performed against legacy BSV nodes. `LegacySyncing` represents the state in which the node is syncing from legacy BSV nodes.
+This is a full block sync performed against legacy BSV nodes.
+In this state:

-While in this state, the Block Assembler will not mine new blocks.
+Allowed Operations in Legacy Syncing State:
+- ❌ Process external transactions
+- ❌ Legacy relay transactions
+- ❌ Queue subtrees
+- ❌ Process subtrees
+- ❌ Queue blocks
+- ❌ Process blocks
+- ❌ Relay blocks
+- ✅ Speedy process blocks
+- ❌ Create subtrees (or propagate them)
+- ❌ Create blocks (mine candidates)

-#### 3.2.4.
+#### 3.2.3.
 FSM - Running State

 The `Running` state represents the node actively participating in the network.
-In this state, the node is processing transactions, blocks, and other network activities.
+In this state:

+Allowed Operations in Running State:
+- ✅ Process external transactions
+- ✅ Legacy relay transactions
+- ✅ Queue subtrees
+- ✅ Process subtrees
+- ✅ Queue blocks
+- ✅ Process blocks
+- ✅ Relay blocks
+- ❌ Speedy process blocks
+- ✅ Create subtrees (or propagate them)
+- ✅ Create blocks (mine candidates)

-If `fsm_state_restore` setting is enabled, and if the node was previously in the `Stopped` or `Restoring` state, all services will start their operations once the FSM transitions to the `Running` state.
+If `fsm_state_restore` setting is enabled, and if the node was previously in the `Idle` state, all services will start their operations once the FSM transitions to the `Running` state.

 If the node was previously in any other state, the Block Assembler would now start mining blocks.
 The Block Assembler will never mine blocks under any other node state.

-#### 3.2.5.
+#### 3.2.4.
 FSM - Catching Blocks State

 The `CatchingBlocks` state represents the node catching up on blocks.
-This state is entered when the node is behind the network and needs to catch up on the latest blocks.

-No mining takes place in BlockAssembler when the node is in the `CatchingBlocks` state.

-#### 3.2.6.
-FSM - Catching Transactions State

-The `CatchingTxs` state represents the node catching up on transactions.
-This state is entered when the node is behind the network and needs to catch up on the latest transactions.
+This state is triggered by BlockValidation when the node needs to catch up with the network.
+In this state:

-No mining takes place in BlockAssembler in this state.
-Likewise, the TX Validator component will stop validating transactions.
-The transactions will be queued up for processing once the FSM state reverts to anything other than `CatchingTxs`.

-#### 3.2.7.
-FSM - Resource Unavailable State

-The `ResourceUnavailable` state represents a situation where the node is unable to access the required resources to function properly, such as third party dependencies.
-This state is not currently used in the implementation.
+Allowed Operations in Catching Blocks State:
+- ✅ Process external transactions
+- ✅ Legacy relay transactions
+- ✅ Queue subtrees
+- ✅ Process subtrees
+- ✅ Queue blocks
+- ✅ Process blocks
+- ✅ Relay blocks
+- ❌ Speedy process blocks
+- ❌ Create subtrees (or propagate them)
+- ❌ Create blocks (mine candidates)

 ### 3.3.
 State Machine Events